ralacerda/website/content/blog/en/dependency-injection.md

 createUser(consoleLogger, 'Renato')
 ```

-This alone makes Dependency Injection worth it, especially when you are using external services, which can make testing difficult.
+Now let's look at an example that doesn't use Dependency Injection, to understand the difference.

-However, the biggest advantages come from the idea that now we are depending on an abstraction, no longer on a single concrete implementation.
+Consider a scenario where you are working on a project that has a payment service.

-Let's say you are working on a project that needs to export a list of payments:
+This service is responsible, among other things, for exporting a CSV version of payment reports.

 ```ts
 class PaymentManager {